sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

     Since this is an Offline application, new entry is added to the request queue of the local store which needs to be sent or uploaded to the backend explicitly.

-    >MDK base template has added a **Sync** button on main page of the app to upload local changes from device to the backend and to download the latest changes from backend to the device.
+    >MDK template has added a **Sync Changes** option in the user menu on main page of the app to upload local changes from device to the backend and to download the latest changes from backend to the device.
 Actions | Service | `UploadOffline.action` & `DownloadOffline.action`.

-4. On Main page, tap **Sync**, a successful message will be shown.
+4. Tap on **Sync Changes** in the user menu On Main page to push the local changes to the backend, a successful message will be shown once data is submitted.

     ![MDK](img-7.3.png)